KapilKhanal/jjakimoto.github.io/content/articles/blockchain.md

 * We do not know whom we are calling

-Lacking identity and global knowledge of all participants in the network does not allow you to grantee that any transaction is valid.
-We, however, are probabilistically able to grantee the validation.
+Lacking identity and global knowledge of all participants in the network does not allow you to grantee the validity of transactions with 100%.
+We are, however, probabilistically able to grantee the validity.

 ###### N-confirmation transaction
-Contact N participants and get them to verify transactions.
+For the assumption for Blockchain to work property, there is an important assumption:
+* malicious users are less than half of participants

+Under this assumption, we can grantee asymptotic validation.
+Let's say you ask N participants to confirm transactions sequentially.
+Assume that each of them agree on previous confirmations.
+In this case, the probability that the transactions are valid increases as N goes to large number.
+Contacting N, however, costs you more before acceptance.
+Thus, we have the trade-off between:
 * The larger N, the higher likely transaction is valid
-> If malicious users are less than half of participants, we can grantee the validity of confirmation asymptotically.
-* The larger costs you more proof-of-work
+* The larger N costs you for confirmation
-> Increasing costs deprive frauds of economical benefits.
-As a result, we exepect more participants are less likely to work on frauds.

-The optimal value of N would be determined by the trade-off between the secure and cost of confirmation.
+The optimal value of N would be determined considering this trade-off.

-###### Adding blocks and transaction fee incentives
+###### Miners and transaction fee incentives
-We do not give any reasons for someone to join and work on proof-of-work.
-Then, we give incentive to someone succeeded in proof-of-work.
-This incentive, however, has to be small enough.
-Otherwise, it holds participants to have transactions.
+Note that ones having transactions and ones confirming transactions are not necessary identical.
+Basically, anyone can join P2P Network and work on confirmations.
+To encourage someone to join the network, we need to give them some rewards, i.e., we give incentive fee to someone succeeded in proof-of-work.
+This incentive keeps attracting participants and enables the network to work property.
+The one working on confirmation is often called `miner`.

+The incentive fee for each transaction has to be small enough.
+Otherwise, this fee saturates the benefit of having transactions.
-Miners bascially collect a lot of transactions and then get incentive from there.
+Therefore, miners collect a lot of transactions and then get large enough incentive.
 Let's see how the process works.

 1. Adnan and Barby generate new transactions and announce therm to the network.